You are here

 By allowing you to see and hear other participants and read their contributions in real time, video conferencing recreates many of the features of in-person learning and CPD that may otherwise be lacking in an online programme.
 These include social presence, immediacy, instant feedback and a real sense of community.
 Yet video conferencing is also different from face-to-face instruction, offering added tools and features that can engage quieter or less confident participants, resulting in more participation and interaction than might be possible in a traditional classroom.

-In this hands-on session, brought to you via video conferencing technology, you’ll look at how to combine the technology with good pedagogy and engaging content to design and deliver great webinars - real time classes and workshops - as part of your online teaching or training.
-You'll have the opportunity to try out and reflect on a range of practical webinar activities, which you can adapt and use in your own context.
+In this hands-on session, brought to you via video conferencing technology, participants looked at how to combine the technology with good pedagogy and engaging content to design and deliver great webinars - real time classes and workshops - as part of their online teaching or training.
+The audience had the opportunity to try out and reflect on a range of practical webinar activities, which can be adapted and use in your own context.